 How much does charging cost?

-You can also pay for a top-up at an Engenie point using various third-party accounts, including a Shell Recharge card, New Motion card, e-tron Charging Service, Plugsurfing card and an Allstar One card.
+You can also pay for a top-up at an Osprey point using various third-party accounts, including a Shell Recharge card, a New Motion card, Audi's e-tron Charging Service, Plugsurfing and the Allstar One card.

 How fast can I charge?

 Most Osprey chargers offer up to 50kW charging from a DC rapid connection that uses the European standard CCS or CHAdeMO connection points.
 This will deliver 100 miles of range in around 45 to 60 minutes depending on the temperature and your car's battery condition.
 Osprey also has a handful of Type 2 chargers that offer up to 43kW charging rate, although very few electric cars are able to take advantage of that charging rate via a Type 2 socket – most will only charge at 7.4kW from this socket type, unless they've been upgraded.